Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 Every rigid body motion can be represented by a rotation and translation in the direction of the rotation axis, according to Chasles' theorem.
 This combined motion is called screw.
 If used for velocity, it is called twist.
 If used for force/torque, it is called wrench.

 Conformal Geometric algebra (CGA) can describe transformations (rotation, reflection, translation, dilation) by so-called rotors with the help of versors.
 Screw motions can be realised by combining the two rotors rotation and translation.
 A description can be found in chapter 13.5.2 of the Dorst book.
+Rotations can be calculated by screw algorithms easier, but for interpolation (to allow e.g. a smooth rotation with move) by exponentials and logarithms, converting to rotors in geometric algebra is necessary.

 # Dual